tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * “It looks like we have some blockchain experts - awesome!”

 Take a mental note of the students with strong familiarity with blockchain, as you will be able to distribute them among groups that have less knowledge about the topic.

-Ask the students to hold out a fist-to-five (fist for 0, 5 fingers up for 5) to answer how familiar they were with the following topics before they started the course.
+Ask the students to hold out again a fist-to-five (fist for 0, 5 fingers up for 5) to answer how familiar they were with the following topics before they started the course.

 * How familiar were you with Python?